WNCB

 WNCB (93.9 FM), known as "B93.9", is a country music radio station that serves the Raleigh-Durham market of North Carolina.
 It is owned and operated by iHeartMedia, Inc., whose sister stations include WDCG, WTKK, WRDU, and W237BZ.

 The station was formerly licensed to Burlington, North Carolina, which is part of the Piedmont Triad market.
-However, the station changed its city of license to Cary after moving its transmitter from Terrell's Mountain in Chatham County to the former WLFL-TV analog tower in Apex, along with G105 in the spring of 2008.
+However, the station changed its city of license to Cary after moving its transmitter from Terrell's Mountain in Orange County to the former WLFL-TV analog tower in Apex, along with G105 in the spring of 2008.
 WNCB's studios are located at Clear Channel's Triangle facility in Raleigh.

-WNCB broadcasts in the HD radio format.
+WNCB broadcasts in the HD Radio format.

 History

 Early years

 WFNS 1150 and WFNS-FM 93.9 simultaneously signed on from Burlington on February 24, 1947.
 The stations were owned by the Burlington-Graham Broadcasting Company.
 In 1964, the stations became WBAG and WBAG-FM.
-Prior to its move into the Triangle market, the station went by the call letters WBAG-FM.
 It was also the place that John Isley of John-Boy and Billy fame got his start in the radio business in the mid-1970s.